gruiz17/instant-shakespeare/README.md

 ![Instant Shakespeare](https://i.imgur.com/9jUNGau.gif)

 An app that allows you to randomly grab a Shakespeare sonnet.
-I love Shakespeare.

-Includes night mode, and line count.
+Includes night mode, and line count for a better Shakespeare reading experience.

 I'm using [PoetryDB](http://poetrydb.org/index.html) to get the sonnets themselves, and it is licensed under the [GNU Public License v2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).

-## Targets/Instructions
+## Targets, Instructions, other Logistics

 I don't have an iOS developer account.
 Actually, this is my first time building a full-on mobile app!

 The device I simulated was the **iPhone X**, running on **iOS 12.1**.
 So it'd probably be best if you ran it on that platform.

 I have no special instructions.
 Just an ordinary Flutter app.
+I only used [http](https://pub.dartlang.org/packages/http) and [RxDart](https://pub.dartlang.org/packages/rxdart) as far as external dependencies go.

 Maybe just `flutter packages get` to install `http` and `rxdart`?

 ## Why did I build this?

 * Current poetry reading solutions on mobile are not that great.
+* One of my friends off-handedly mentioned Flutter, and it sounded interesting.
+* I wanted to break into getting to know [ReactiveX](http://reactivex.io/) in some way, as well as the BLoC pattern.
 * I wanted to create something that inched towards a _good_ poetry reader on mobile.
 That includes theme changing and line count.
 * Really, I just love Shakespeare.